TERMS AND CONDITIONS FOR FREE ACCOUNTS

 1.2 Invitation service

-1.3.1 Trustpilot may make one or more of Trustpilot's TrustBoxes available to the Customer via the Free Account.
+Trustpilot may make one or more of Trustpilot's TrustBoxes available to the Customer via the Free Account.
 If TrustBoxes are made available to the Customer in the Free Account, the Customer may implement the TrustBoxes on the domain(s) covered by the Signup Form or order form.
 Trustpilot reserves to the right to change the TrustBoxes that are made available to the Customer, if any, including removing, amending or replacing TrustBoxes at any time without any prior written notice.
 If the Customer implements TrustBoxes, the Customer accepts that cookies are set by Trustpilot to collect statistics and data about the performance of the TrustBoxes on the Customer's domain(s) on behalf of the Customer.
 If required by applicable laws, the Customer agrees to provide appropriate notices in accordance with applicable laws to the Consumers about the cookies set by Trustpilot on behalf of the Customer and obtain appropriate consent from Consumers.
-In addition, Trustpilot will collect data and statistics relating to the Trustpilot Service, including the Seller Review Invitation Service.
-Trustpilot is authorised to collect general user data and report on the aggregate response rate and other aggregate measures of the performance of the Trustpilot Service provided that the user data is completely anonymised, and no personal identification information of the Customer or the Consumers is revealed.
-Trustpilot may use this anonymised data and statistics for the purposes of providing analysis, reports, benchmarking data and information about the Trustpilot Service to third parties.
+In addition, Trustpilot will collect data and statistics relating to the Trustpilot Service, including the Review Invitation Service.
+Trustpilot is authorised to collect general user data and report on the aggregate response rate and other aggregate measures of the performance of the Trustpilot Service.
+Trustpilot may use this data and statistics for the purposes of providing analysis, reports, benchmarking data and information about the Trustpilot Service to third parties.

 1.4 Non-Trustpilot applications

 Non-Trustpilot applications can be web-based or offline software applications that connect or interoperate with the Trustpilot Service.
 Non-Trustpilot applications include applications that are developed for or by the Customer, applications that are listed in online directories, app-stores, catalogues or similar marketplaces, or third-party application that are identified as Trustpilot applications.
 These non-Trustpilot applications can be made available to the Customer by Trustpilot or a third party.
-The Customer's use of non-Trustpilot applications, and any exchange of data between the Customer and the non-Trustpilot application provider, is solely a matter between the Customer and the non-Trustpilot application provider.
-If the Customer installs or enables non-Trustpilot applications that connect with the Trustpilot Service, including the Seller Review Invitation Service, the Customer accepts that Trustpilot may allow the non-Trustpilot application provider to access the Customer's data, including Consumer Data and Confidential Information, as required for the connection and interoperation of the non-Trustpilot application with the Trustpilot Service.
+The Customer’s use of non-Trustpilot applications, and any exchange of data between the Customer and the non-Trustpilot application provider, is solely a matter between the Customer and the non-Trustpilot application provider.
+The Customer agrees as between the Customer and Trustpilot that any data related to the Customer’s use of such Non-Trustpilot Application is the sole responsibility of the Customer.
+If the Customer installs or enables non-Trustpilot applications that connect with the Trustpilot Service, including the Review Invitation Service, the Customer accepts that Trustpilot may allow the non-Trustpilot application provider to access the Customer's data, including Consumer Data and Confidential Information, as required for the connection and interoperation of the non-Trustpilot application with the Trustpilot Service.
 The Customer may be required to accept separate terms for the use of non-Trustpilot applications, and such terms will apply to the relationship between the Customer and the non-Trustpilot application provider regarding the use of the non-Trustpilot application.
 It is the sole responsibility of the Customer to ensure that such terms provide appropriate protection of and access to the Customer's data, including Consumer Data and Confidential Information.
 The Trustpilot Service may also contain features that are designed to connect or interoperate with non-Trustpilot applications.
 If the Customer wishes to enable such features, the Customer may be required to grant Trustpilot access to the Customer's account(s) on the non-Trustpilot applications and the Customer warrants that Trustpilot is lawfully entitled to access such information on behalf of the Customer.
 If the non-Trustpilot application provider ceases to make the non-Trustpilot application available to the Customer, Trustpilot reserves the right to cease to provide these features to the Customer without entitling the Customer to any refund or compensation.
 Non-Trustpilot application providers are not sub-data processors or subcontractors of Trustpilot, and Trustpilot is not responsible for the non-Trustpilot application providers' conduct or negligence, including but not limited to any disclosure, modification, corruption, loss or deletion of the Customer's data resulting from any access by a non-Trustpilot application provider to the Customer's data from the Trustpilot Service via a non-Trustpilot application used, enabled or installed by the Customer.
 For the avoidance of doubt, Trustpilot is not responsible and shall have no liability or obligation for non-Trustpilot applications, and Trustpilot makes no representation and gives no warranty in relation to any non-Trustpilot applications, whether or not they are designated by Trustpilot as "certified" or with a similar designation.